Mapping the Course for Prompt-based Structured Prediction: Strategies for Scoring Sub-structures

-\paragraph{Multiple Choice} This strategy formulates the problem as a QA task with the possible labels given as multiple choice options.
-The score for a given text and label is then the probability of generating the token of the corresponding multiple choice option $o$:
+This strategy formulates the problem as a question-answering (QA) task with the possible labels given as multiple choice options.
+The score for a given text and label is then the probability of generating the token of the corresponding multiple choice option $o$ as $p(y=o|x)$.